danbgray/pywarp/README.md

 Example notebooks are located in the `notebooks/` directory.
 Start Jupyter and open `intro.ipynb` to see a full workflow that builds a metric, computes its energy tensor and visualizes the result using Plotly.
+The `rust_demo.ipynb` notebook shows the same workflow using the Rust extensions for faster linear algebra.

 ```bash
 jupyter notebook notebooks/intro.ipynb